Cane Creek Asparagus

 Sustainable farms produce foods without excessive use of pesticides and other chemical inputs.
 It is not certified organic.
 We employ Integrated Pest Management (or IPM) in our gardens.
 IPM is a natural, systematic approach to controlling pests which helps growers control pests and cut costs.
 Instead of routine spraying, IPM seeks to find the right combination of preventive pest control measures as close to organic as possible that is most appropriate to the situation.
 These include using visual distractions to keeps pests away, fabric on the ground around the plants and fruits, picking off the bugs, flame burning weeds, crop rotation, planting companion plants, and hand-applied spraying if necessary to keep the plants alive so they can produce vegetables for our CSA Members.

-We have over fifteen years CSA farming experience as Cane Creek Asparagus & Company CSA growing vegetables for Asheville area families.
-In choosing our internet domain name, we simply dropped the Asparagus & Company to make our name shorter!
+We have over twenty years CSA farming experience as Cane Creek Asparagus & Company CSA growing vegetables for Asheville area families.
+In choosing our internet domain name, we simply dropped the Asparagus & Company to make our name shorter--hence, Cane Creek CSA!
 100% of our efforts are dedicated to our CSA farm shares.

 Our farming operation in the Cane Creek Valley is not visible from Cane Creek Road.
 Our gardens are hidden from public view, but we happily provide our CSA Members with a guided tour by appointment.
 We are not certified organic, but grow our vegetables in a sustainable manner using organic inputs and integrated pest management.